foxriver76/ioBroker.denon/README.md

 Here you can find a description of the states and how to use them.

 ### Buttons
+The adapter creates the following buttons:
+* playPauseButton

+   *Play and pause music from Bluetooth, Online, USB/iPod sources*
+* skipMinus

+   *Skip to previous title*
+* skipPlus

+   *Skip to next title*
+* volumeDown

+   *Decrease volume*
+* volumeUp

+   *Increase volume*

 ### States
+Following states will be created by the adapter:
+* connected

+   *Read-only boolean indicator.
+If your broker is connected to your DENON AVR, the state is true otherwise false*

 ## Changelog